btorobrob/cesr/README.md

 Adult survival probabilities can be estimated by first using extract.ch(), then mark.ces().

-More details on how to do each of these can be found in the introductory manual (cesr-intro.pdf) or, in R by typing " vignette('cesr-intro') "
+More details on how to do each of these can be found in the introductory manual (cesr-intro.pdf) and in the helpfiles to each function.